ohnomydjango/candidate-test-68536a6c/README.md

 link can be used a maximum number of times _with the maximum uses allowed per visitor being set when the visitor is first created_.

-You are free to implement this however you like but at minimum you will need:
+You are free to implement this however you like.

-1. a way to track the maximum number of visits allowed.
+There are three main goals:

-1. a way to track the number of visits.
+1. knowing how many uses are allowed _per_ token.
-1. a way to reject visits for visitors that have reached the limit.
+1. knowing how many times each token has been used.

-A visitor link should always retain info about how many maximum uses were originally allowed.
+1. the code should not allow uses above the maximum allowed.

 ### 👩‍💻 What is this test designed to showcase?

 * your ability to set up a Python project.
 * your capacity to take existing code and build on top of it.
-* how you would approach an everyday feature request.
+* your solution to this particular problem.
 * how you work as part of a normal code review process.
 * how your pull request explains the change to the team.